WTO Statistical data sets -

 A large proportion of the reported data on imports consists of official

 estimates of inflows of goods which enter the economy without being registered

 by the customs authorities.
-Such adjustments to import data accounted for 6 per
+Such adjustments to import data accounted for 8 per

-cent of the officially reported totals in 2011; and, on the
+cent of the officially reported totals in 2013.

 Back to top